and Healing Center

 Chi Gong (also spelled Qi gong) is a traditional Chinese system of breath and movement exercises that promote health and awareness.
 Chi Gong styles vary, from exercises for martial arts and academics to medical and spiritual forms.
 I was taught Medical Chi Gong by Master Yue Shi in the 90s, and have been teaching and practicing it ever since.
-I teach a class in Redmond on Wednesday afternoons, 4:00pm.
+I teach a class in Prineville on Monday mornings at 11:00am.
+The sessions are 6 weeks each so that there is a complete set learned each time, and so that new students can easily be integrated into the class.
 Call or text if you want to come.

 Moxibustion, Cupping, and Gua Sha are all forms of Chinese medicine, used for various conditions.
 Moxa ( a heat treatment) is commonly used for arthritis, and is especially useful for the hands and feet.
 I use cupping to relieve sore muscles, help with colds and flus, and also for specialty facial acupuncture sessions.
 Gua Sha is a great choice for athletes and others who have strongly bound fascia.